davewalker5/RC2014/Programs/Charles/README.md

 For physical controls, connect both hardware modules, load `charles_lcd_io.bas`, and enter `RUN`.
 This version runs continuously and does not display an action prompt.
-Press Ctrl-C at the terminal to stop it.
+Use the quit button for a clean exit, or press Ctrl-C at the terminal to interrupt it.

 At startup, the program displays its title,  and the available controls.
 At each action prompt, enter one of these letters: